-The NSRG is excited to announce a new research competition titled 411 Rapid Research that made its debut at the 2019 IADR/AADR/CADR General Session in Vancouver.
-Student competitors will have 4 minutes and 1 slide to explain their research.
+Student competitors have 4 minutes and 1 slide to explain their research.
 The student will then be asked 1 question.
 Hence the name, 411.
-The award will consist of 2 categories, basic science and clinical/public health.
-7 competitors will be selected to compete within each category onsite at the meeting.
-The 3 winners of each competition will be awarded monetary award of up to $750 and a ribbon.
-This will allow more students the opportunity to present their research to a lay audience.
+The award consists of 2 categories, basic science and clinical/public health.
+Seven competitors will be selected to compete within each category.
+The 3 winners of each competition will be awarded a monetary award of up to $750.
 We encourage creativity.
 Applicants will be judged by students on the NSRG board.
-We encourage you to submit an abstract for the General Session in Vancouver and when submitting apply to be part of this inaugural award!
+We encourage you to submit an abstract for the Annual Meeting and when submitting to apply to be part of this inaugural award!

-- Be a dental student in good academic standing, without an advanced degree or doctorate in any field (No persons having already obtained a PhD are eligible to apply).
+- Be a pre-doctoral dental student in good academic standing, without an advanced degree or doctorate in any field (No persons having already obtained a PhD are eligible to apply).

-- Be a student member of AADR at time of submission & entry into competition.
+- Be a student member of AADOCR at time of submission & entry into competition.

-- Not be a current AADR NSRG officer or officer-elect at the time of entry into the competition (past officers are eligible to compete after their term is finished).
+- Not be a current AADOCR NSRG officer or officer-elect at the time of entry into the competition (past officers are eligible to compete after their term is finished).